charliek/mcp-sse-proxy/README.md

 ### Always Available:
 - `GET /health` - Health check endpoint (returns status, input/output modes, and session count)

+### When Pass-through is Enabled:
+- Any other route - Proxied directly to the upstream server origin

 ## Connecting Clients